ognjenkundacina/graph-neural-network-state-estimation/README.md

 However, it is necessary  to structure the inputs and the outputs of every sample as graphs, using the networkx package.
 The transformed data can be found in the **data** directory.

+As an example, we uploaded the datasets generated with measurement variances of 10<sup>-5</sup>.
+Due to file size limits, we could not upload the training set with 10000 samples, so the test set MSE is slightly higher than the one reported in subsection A of the paper.

 ## Citing
 If you have found this work useful, we would appreciate citations to the following paper: